scalacenter/scala-3-migration-guide/docs/compatibility.md

 ### The Scala 3.0 Unpicklers

-The first piece of good news is that the Scala 3.0 compiler is already able to read both formats, the Scala 2.13 Pickle format and the TASTy format, and thus it can type check code that depends on modules or libraries compiled by Scala 2.13 or Scala 3.0.
+The first piece of good news is that the Scala 3.0 compiler is already able to read both formats (the Scala 2.13 Pickle format and the TASTy format) and thus it can type check code that depends on modules or libraries compiled by Scala 2.13 or Scala 3.0.

 ### The Scala 2.13 TASTy Reader